 13 Benefits of the Marimo Moss Ball

 Live plants are very beneficial for aquariums.
-They do everything from absorb toxic nitrates to give your animals a natural, beautiful environment to live in.
-Unfortunately, not all of us have green thumbs.
-Over the years, I have struggled to keep live plants in my aquariums, even easy ones like Anacharis and jungle val, both of which have died on me.
+They do everything from absorbing toxic nitrates to giving your animals a natural, beautiful environment to live in.
+Unfortunately, not all of us have green thumbs; over the years, I have struggled to keep live plants in my aquariums, even easy ones like Anacharis and jungle val, both of which have died on me.

 So what’s one to do?
 Out of all the live plants I have had in my aquariums, there is one plant (well, sort of plant) that has not failed me: the Marimo moss ball.